 Active duty or military deployment

-Active duty and deployed military personnel can legally buy out their lease agreement before the term ends without penalty.
-They can either send their landlord written notice, a letter from their commanding officer, or a copy of their military order.
-Additionally, the widow of an active military member who passes away while in service can terminate the contract within a year of their spouse’s passing.
+As mentioned earlier, active duty and deployed military personnel are legally protected from any penalties associated with breaking a lease early.
+To successfully buy out of a lease, they can either send their landlord written notice, a letter from their commanding officer, or a copy of their military order.
+Additionally, the widow of an active military member who passes away while in service can break a lease early within a year of their spouse’s passing.

 Property negligence

-- Not resolving frequent and intolerable noise issues (neighbors partying late at night, etc.).
+- Ongoing, unresolved noise issues (neighbors partying late at night, etc.).

 - Letting the property become virtually uninhabitable.